-We expect new information to become available during the time you are taking part in the study.
+We expect new information to become available during the time your child is taking part in the study.
 If there is a new test that we wish to use within the study, we will ask the ethics committee for permission to include it in this study and then ask your permission to use it.
-If a new study starts for which you may be eligible we will contact you to let you know.
+If a new study starts for which your child may be eligible, we will contact you to let you know.

-What will happen if I don't want to carry on with the study?
+What will happen if we don't want to carry on with the study?

-You are free to withdraw from all or part of the study at any time.
-On your page of the website you will be able to indicate which parts of the study you do not want to carry on with, and whether you want to withdraw samples and information that have already been collected, or simply stop any involvement in the future.
+You are free to withdraw your child from all or part of the study at any time.
+On your child's page of the website you will be able to indicate which parts of the study you do not want your child to carry on with, and whether you want to withdraw samples and information that have already been collected, or simply stop any involvement in the future.
 It will not be possible to remove any information that has been anonymised and already used in research analysis.

-If you die while taking part in the study, data and samples you have provided would continue to be available for use in the study, as per the provisions of your consent at the time of death.
+In the event of the death of a participant, data and samples provided by the donor would continue to be available for use in the study in perpetuity, as per the provisions of consent at the time of donor death.